Motorcycle tires come with several numbers, letters, and symbols on their sidewalls. For a first-timer, they can seem both cryptic and overwhelming.

 What does 80H on a motorcycle tire mean?
 The 80 corresponds to a max load carrying capacity of 992lbs or 450kg.
 The H corresponds to 130mph or 210kmh.

 What does 58W mean on a motorcycle tire?
-The 58 implies that the tire can bear a maximum weight of 520lbs/236kg and the H implies can safely go upto 168mph/270kph.
+The 58 implies that the tire can bear a maximum weight of 520lbs/236kg, and the H implies it can safely go up to 168mph/270kph.

 What the different numbers and markings on a tire and what do they mean?

-Let’s look at in detail what the letters, numbers and symbols on a tyre mean.
+Let’s look at in detail what the letters, numbers and symbols on a tire mean.

-The following video is of the rear tyre of my Kawasaki Z900, in this case mine is a Metzeler Sportec M9.
+The following video is of the rear tire of my Kawasaki Z900, in this case mine is a Metzeler Sportec M9.

 Let’s break down each one of those letters and numbers.

 This is the very first number in a series of numbers and letters.
 This is the width of the tire measured in millimetres.
-So 180 millimetre is the width of the tyre taken from one widest point of the tyre to the other.
-In general the wider the tyre the more stable it is for cruising and for straight lines.
+So 180 millimetre is the width of the tire taken from one widest point of the tire to the other.
+In general the wider the tire the more stable it is for cruising and for straight lines.
 However, one must always look the profile of the tire overall — the height in conjunction with the width.
-So a 180/55 would offer stiffer sidewalls compared to 180/60.
+So, a 180/55 would offer stiffer sidewalls compared to 180/60.
 On supersports or superbikes meant for the track, you’d probably want the 55 and not the 60 since, 55 would be slightly more pointed in its curvature making it easier for your to corner.

-This is speed index rating of the tire.
+This is the speed index rating of the tire.
 Z means that the tire is good for speeds up 149mph or 240kph.
-This is highest rating that manufacturers give motorcycle tyres.
+This is highest rating that manufacturers give motorcycle tires.

 Some other ratings that indicate higher speeds are Y or V300 both of which indicate tire speed capabilities of 186mph or 300kph.
 Similarly, V290 indicates maximum speeds of 180mph and 290kph.